forcedotcom/salesforcedx-docker/docs/publishing.md

 Some guidelines:

-1. We publish from the master branch.
+1. We publish from the main branch.
 1. We specify a specific tag that matches the Salesforce CLI version for each image.
 1. We also have a `latest-slim` and `latest-full` tags that matches with the latest version of the Salesforce